Change begins at home

 At a systemic level, this approach is inherently anti-colonial.
 As a Dutch company working across multiple origins, we remain conscious of the legacy of colonial trade.
 Our aim is to work as equals—as entrepreneurs, collaborators, and friends.
 When you know who you work with, external validation becomes less necessary.
 If poverty has been structured into the system, then dignity has to be structured into how we operate.
 This is why we stay

-we show up as humans not JUST entreprenuers
+we show up as humans not JUST entrepreneurs

-Fair price isn’t something you model or benchmark.
-It’s something you arrive at through conversation—because that’s what makes it real (and sometimes difficult!).
-It starts with trust: that the price the farmers “quotes” us, covers their costs and supports their lives.
+We arrive at a price through conversation.
+It starts with trust, which is built over years, and where everyone can express their needs.
+It also means that the price the farmers “quote” us, covers their costs and supports their lives.
 We know from experience that our farmers bring both quantitative and qualitative reasoning to that number and that it evolves every year.
-Our role is to listen and respect it, not to obsess over how that money is used,just as farmers don’t decide how we, as buyers, spend our income.
+Our role is to listen and respect it, not to focus on how that money is used, just as farmers don’t decide how we, as buyers, spend our income.

 For farmers : specialty coffee fosters economic growth